 Rockets' Montrezl Harrell: To come off the bench Sunday

-Harrell will move back to the bench for Sunday's game against the Magic, Jonathan Feigen of the Houston Chronicle reports.
+Harrell is expected to move to the bench for Sunday's game against the Nets, Jonathan Feigen of the Houston Chronicle reports.

-Harrell and Nene Hilario have been moving back and forth between the bench and the starting five, largely dependent on the opposing team's center.
-With the Raptors' Jonas Valanciunas on the docket, coach Mike D'Antoni will turn to Hilario to matchup with him, which means Harrell will head to the bench.
-That said, Hilario is coming off one of his largest minute loads in recent games and the Rockets play three of the next four nights, which may prompt the team to keep Hilario's minutes down and use Harrell more extensively.
+The Rockets are set to be matched up with Brook Lopez of the Nets, so coach Mike D'Antoni wants to counter with the bigger and stronger Nene Hilario at center.
+That pushes Harrell back to the bench, but he remains the center to own between the two and should receive the bulk of the workload Sunday.
+That said, the Rockets recently announced that they expect to have Clint Capela (leg) back either Tuesday or Wednesday, so Harrell could be in line for a significant decrease in value once Capela's at full strength.

 More News